12 Hours Hastings

 231 Heretaunga Street East, Hastings

 A welcomed addition to an expanding core of artisanal stores, eateries, taprooms, and cellar doors, along a block of Heretaunga Street East.
 Hawke's Bay couple Kate Galloway and David Ramonteu had a vision and refined plans to transform a former Hastings book store into a craft gin distillery.
 Comparable to a winery cellar door, they offer tastings beginning with gin and seasonal specials.
 Get your ginspiration going here folks, with a hub of energy and a building you’ll want to selfie with.

 215 Heretaunga Street East, Hastings

-The folk at Sazio believe the key to a fulfilled life is found in something pretty simple and that something is just what they can help with...
-Fullness!
+The folks at Sazio believe the key to a fulfilled life is found in something pretty simple and that something is ... fullness!
 Fix that carb craving with all things pasta and wash it down with a mighty fine drop.
 Tuck into a plate of spaghetti with a side of sourdough focaccia.
 Buon Appetito!

 6pm: Dinner at Funbuns (dinner option two)